Virtual colonoscopy

 VC may be done for the following reasons:

-- Screen for cancer of the colon or rectum (should be done every 5 years)
+- Screening for colorectal cancer in average risk people (should be done every 5 years)

 Your provider may recommend a regular colonoscopy instead of a VC.
-The reason is that VC does not allow removing tissue samples or polyps.
+One reason is that VC does not allow removing tissue samples or polyps.
+It does not allow treatment of any problems discovered.
+Another reason is that CT scans require radiation, which a colonoscopy does not.
+This is particularly true if virtual colonoscopy is to be performed multiple times at the recommended every 5 years.

 Normal Results

-Normal findings are images of a healthy intestinal tract.
+Normal findings are images that show a healthy intestinal tract.

 What Abnormal Results Mean